 See how the purchasing power of money has changed over time in the United States.

-This Inflation Calculator offers very targeted results because it shows cumulative inflation between months of years rather than calculating total inflation between calendar years (or to the latest month for 2022) like the more popular calculator on this site’s home page.
+This Inflation Calculator offers very targeted results as it shows cumulative inflation between months of years rather than calculating total inflation between calendar years (or to the latest month for 2023) like the more popular calculator on this site’s home page.

 Example on Calculating Inflation in the United States

 As an example, on how this Inflation Calculator works, let’s say you wanted to find cumulative inflation and how the purchasing power of $100 has changed between April 2000 and May 2022.

 When you pick the starting month and year and ending month and year, enter $100 for the amount, and select ‘Calculate’, the Inflation Calculator retrieves the CPI data for the pair of dates, which is:

 - CPI for April 2000 = 171.300, and

 It then performs the following inflation calculations using the data:

 April 2000 Price x (2022 CPI / 2000 CPI) = May 2022 Price